sarambl/noresm2_mpc/README.md

 Operation:
 Ideally, anyone wishing to use this repository can clone it into a remote HPC, modify the paths and model parameters in the bash script in /Scripts, and then run it!

+This branch contains the original SourceMods which scale the WBF process and the aerosol concentrations used to calculated heterogeneous freezing rates.
+The cloudtop variable is included in model output as well.